 - Indirect discrimination

 You can read more in our related article about other types of discrimination in the workplace.
-In what follows we have applied the above categories to a situation of age discrimination at work:
+In what follows we have applied the above categories to situations where people have been treated unfairly because of their age.

 Direct age discrimination at work